-Amos came to us when he found out that he'd been paying hundreds of pounds for benefits of a packaged bank account that he'd never used.
+Amos came to us when he found out he'd been paying hundreds of pounds for benefits of a packaged bank account that he'd never used.

-When Amos took out a packaged bank account in 2011, one of the bank's staff told him that it came with lots of valuable benefits.
-But later Amos realised that he had never used any of them.
+When Amos took out a packaged bank account in 2011, one of the bank's staff told him it came with lots of valuable benefits.
+But later Amos realised he had never used any of them.
 He was annoyed that he had been paying hundreds of pounds in fees each year, and felt that he had wasted his money.

 He complained to the bank, but they said they hadn't mis-sold the account to him, so he came to us to see if this was fair.

 We spoke to Amos, and he told us that before the account was upgraded in 2011, he had a fee free account with the same bank, and that he'd been persuaded by bank staff to agree to the upgrade due to the benefits.
 But there wasn't any evidence to show that he didn't know he had a choice about whether to take the packaged bank account.